zplayads/API-Document-for-publishers/check_list_en.md

 - If the request from Android device, please be sure to pass at least one of parameter in `IMEI` `AdvertisingID` `AndroidID` `MAC`, otherwise no ad fill

+- Please make sure the app_id, app_name, app_cat, ad_unit_id, unit_type in request are same with the corresponding values that you have registered on [ZPLAY Ads Platform](https://wwww.zplayads.com) in advance.

 ## 3. Using WebView to Load ZPALY Ads HTML on Android device

 a. allow WebView to execute Javascript